RoelAdriaans/lll/README.md

 - API to register trips
 - Workers to fetch information
 - Telegram bot to provide user a simple and quick interface without the need for a browser?

+## Docker-compose

+To run the project locally, a docker-compose file has been created.
+This will build all the required projects and database dependencies.

+To run: